 2. Some grasses suitable for erosion control in KwaZulu-Natal (Extracted from 'Common Veld and Pasture Grasses of Natal').
-Table 2
+Table 2 positioned at key points, such as at road and terrace crossings.

 NOTE: The structure as shown is designed to reinstate ground levels exactly.
 If a depressed waterway is preferred, the structure can be lowered and the earth bunds will not be necessary